thvlio/project-hunter-public/README.md

 ### Exploring and Cleaning the Dataset

+The project's title and description combined will be used as a single sentence input for the model.
 Samples lacking data in the title, description or area columns were removed.
 Also, preliminary tests showed that using all available areas hurt performance due to the severe imbalance of classes.
 So, for our tests, only areas with more than 100 samples were used.
 Samples with title or description too short were removed.
 This results in a dataset with 1158 samples.
 The cleaning resulted in the following sample count for each area:

 | area              |   sample_count |
 |:------------------|---------------:|